Get An Instant Quote on Tampa Electric Company (TECO) Utility Deposit Bond Now

 Occasionally, customers may inquire whether the Utility Deposit Bond issued for one property can be transferred or applied to a new location within TECO's service territory.
 Uncommonly, customers who relocate or change residences within TECO's coverage area may seek clarification on whether the existing bond can be transferred to the new service address.
 While bonds are typically specific to the property for which they are issued, customers may explore options with TECO and the surety company regarding the potential for bond transferability or requirements for obtaining a new bond for the relocated property.
 Understanding these procedures can help customers plan for seamless transitions and ensure compliance with utility service requirements.

-Are there provisions within the TECO Utility Deposit Bond that cover liabilities related to equipment damage caused by electrical surges or fluctuations beyond a customer's control?
+Are there provisions within the TECO Utility Deposit Bond that cover liabilities related to equipment damage caused by electrical surges or fluctuations beyond a customer's control and help restore service?

 Uncommonly, customers may question whether the TECO Utility Deposit Bond provides coverage for damages to electrical equipment or appliances resulting from power surges or fluctuations in voltage.
 While the bond primarily guarantees payment for utility bills and related fees, customers may seek clarification on whether it includes provisions for compensating damages caused by unforeseen electrical issues.
 It's important for customers to review their homeowner's insurance policy or explore additional coverage options to address potential equipment damage not covered by the utility deposit bond.
 Understanding these distinctions helps customers safeguard their property and mitigate risks associated with electrical service disruptions.